-The astronomy group consists of six research faculty and one teaching faculty.
-Our research focuses predominantly on extragalactic and stellar astronomy, with approximately equal emphasis on theory and observation.
+The astronomy and astroparticle group consists of eight research faculty and two teaching faculty.
+The astronomy research group focuses predominantly on extragalactic and stellar astronomy, with approximately equal emphasis on theory and observation.
+The astroparticle research group focuses on the IceCube neutrino observatory and the VERITAS gamma ray observatory.
 Active research areas include the following:

 - Galaxy morphology, disks, and resonance phenomena (Dr. Preethi Nair),

 - Galaxy interactions, galaxy evolution, and AGN (Dr. Preethi Nair, Dr. Jimmy Irwin)

 - Galaxy halos — observations and simulations (Dr. Jeremy Bailin)

 - Stellar populations in nearby galaxies and globular clusters (Dr. Jeremy Bailin, Dr. Preethi Nair)

 - Observational and theoretical study of hot gas in galaxies and clusters of galaxies (Dr. Jimmy Irwin, Dr. Ray White)

 - Observational study of neutron stars and black holes (Dr. Jimmy Irwin).

 - Theoretical study of white dwarfs accretion and SNe explosions (Dr. Dean Townsley).